 To keep traffic moving on freeways and arterial roads, and for the safety of our workers, we regularly need to carry out works at night.
 Construction work creates noise, particularly during piling and jack-hammering rock.
 We aim to undertake daytime works where possible but understand that noise created from nightworks can be disruptive and impactful to local residents.
-You may also notice some vibration when we're working nearby, especially when excavating, piling or laying asphalt.
-There are strict requirements in place to minimise disruption and avoid damage to buildings.

 We work within our (Environmental Performance Requirements (EPRs), which outline strict decibel readings that the project must be under.
 Prior to starting work at night, we must obtain approval from an Independent Environmental Auditor.
 As part of this process, we must demonstrate the need for the night works, produce modelling that predicts the noise impacts associated with the works, outline how we will manage the works on site and notify our local residents.